alesanmed/my-homelab/prometheus/README.md

 > Note: Bear in mind that CPU limit is a percentage of the total.
 If your server doesn't have a lot of CPU, adjust the limits to provide enough resources.

+If you want to further configure your prometheus instance, you can place a `prometheus.yaml` file in `$DOCKER_DATA/prometheus/config/prometheus.yml`.
+All documentation related to that file can be found (here)[https://prometheus.io/docs/prometheus/latest/configuration/configuration/].

 ## Deployment

 Deploying this instance of prometheus can be done running one command.